MicrosoftDocs/win32/desktop-src/Bits/group-policies.md

 ---
 title: Group Policies
 description: Background Intelligent Transfer Service (BITS) uses the following Group Policies to configure BITS transfers and settings.
-For more information on which verison of BITS is used by different versions of Windows, see the What's New topic. ms.assetid: 32c7e2b1-bac2-4708-a30c-f6b2a816c1a4 ms.technology: desktop ms.prod: windows ms.author: windowssdkdev ms.topic: article ms.date: 05/31/2018
+For more information on which version of BITS is used by different versions of Windows, see the What's New topic. ms.assetid: 32c7e2b1-bac2-4708-a30c-f6b2a816c1a4 ms.technology: desktop ms.prod: windows ms.author: windowssdkdev ms.topic: article ms.date: 08/16/2018
 ---

 # Group Policies

+> [!NOTE]
+> For details about how to use Mobile device management (MDM) to set policies for Background Intelligent Transfer Service (BITS), see [Policy CSP](/windows/client-management/mdm/policy-configuration-service-provider).

 Background Intelligent Transfer Service (BITS) uses the following Group Policies to configure BITS transfers and settings.
-For more information on which verison of BITS is used by different versions of Windows, see the [What's New](what-s-new.md) topic.
+For more information on which version of BITS is used by different versions of Windows, see the [What's New](what-s-new.md) topic.

-> [!Note]
+> [!NOTE]
 > If the policy value is not set, BITS uses the default policy value.

 **To enable a BITS policy**